 This New Dynamic in SERPs Affects More Than Rankings

 Such reduced visibility results in lower engagement.
-As a result, fewer users are noticing your listing.
+As a result, fewer users notice your listing.

 Then in 2014 a white paper from Mediative called “The Evolution of Google’s Search Results Pages & Effects on User Behavior” outlined a new search pattern among searchers.

 The study showed that by 2014 users were following a more vertical pattern.
 This is largely due to Google introducing other search listing types in various sections of the page such as moving the top three or four ads to the top of the main column.
 Plus, mobile devices that have changed the way we interact with the search results.

 (Screenshot from Mediative’s white paper showing the new search pattern.)